 Your 20s are a great time to have fun, explore and find your footing for adulthood.

-The problem is, you might be developing some bad money habits along the way.
+The problem is, you might be developing bad money habits along the way.
 It’s really hard not to—making lunches for work is a hassle; you’re used to paying the lowest price even if it’s not the best deal; and maybe you haven’t renegotiated your car insurance since, well, ever.

 1. Not considering how many hours (not dollars) something costs.